 Have you sensed an increase in stress in your life?

-Do you have some favorite ways to avoid feeling stressed out?
+Do you have some favorite ways to avoid stress?

 The lines are open!